thinkJD/bibli-o-mat/README.md

 * `list-lent`: List all lent media of a user.
 * `list-renewable`: List renewable media of a user.
 * `list-users`: list all bibli-o-mat users.
-* `renew`: Auto renew all due renewable media of a...
+* `renew`: Auto renew all due renewable media of all...

 ## `add-user`